 In early written Standard of Points, movement was not included in the schedule, yet it was followed by an explanation of correct gait…The correct specimen always exhibits balance, whether standing or in motion.

-Through an understanding of an Irish Setter standing and moving based in Irish Setter Standard, I hope one takes away from this article the following:
+Through an understanding of an Irish Setter standing and moving, I hope one takes away from this article the following:

 - The correct specimen is built to perform its intended functions.